SDFIdk/vanda_hydrometry_event_consumer/README.md

 In order to filter which event types to accept and process use the option --events and add the event type as the value.
 Use event type 'a' for measurement additions, 'u' for measurement updates and 'd' for measurement deletions.
 Use combinations or all 3 at once (as 'aud', which is the default too) as in the example.
 If the option is not used all events are processed by default

 	start --events=aud

 ### Display data

 In order to display the received (decoded into the internal model) data in the console (or redirect the output into a file) so the user can inspect it, use:

 	start --displayData

-In order to display the raw json data received from the event hub use:
+In order to display the raw json data received from the event hub use the following:

 	start --displayRawData

+... however this will only display the raw data of the processed events.
+In order to display the raw data of all received events use:

+	start --displayAll

 ### More output